Smooth Google migration

 Let's delve into what Microsoft Teams is and how it enables team collaboration.

-Main collaboration features in Microsoft Teams
+Main collaboration features in Teams

 You work for Contoso Electronics and are part of the launch team for the company’s flagship product, the X1050.
 You and your team members need a collaboration space in which to share and work on content.
 This is where Microsoft Teams leaps into action.
 As a day-to-day hub for teamwork, Teams has a variety of features that can benefit the X1050 team, such as: